 Hypomanic episodes frequently go unreported; in fact, many bipolar II patients wrongly receive diagnoses for unipolar depression.
 This is problematic as bipolar patients often require specific mood-stabilizing drugs.
-To add insult to injury, regular SSRI anti-depressants like Wellbutrin are dangerous when given to bipolar-spectrum people.
+To add insult to injury, regular SSRI anti-depressants like Sertraline are dangerous when given to bipolar-spectrum people.
 As they increase serotonin levels, this can trigger mania in someone prone to it.

 Why Do People Fail to Recognize Hypomania?

 The answer is simple: Hypomania feels wonderful, allowing you to be very sociable and complete a lot of tasks that you have been putting off for weeks.
 Bipolar II patients actively enjoy this state, hence recall of hypomanic episodes in patients is notoriously low.

 Our brains are wired to take note of negative moods and states, not positive ones.
 Thus, bipolar II patients often only reach out for help when depressed, ignoring or failing to notice their mild manic symptoms.
 A good psychiatrist will probe to see if they also experience hypomania, giving them the correct bipolar diagnosis.

 I have Bipolar II and have become very astute at noticing when I am straying away from normal joy and into the territory of an abnormally elevated mood.
 Here are nine clear behavioural or emotional signs of hypomania.

 Your ability to enjoy music is often extremely heightened during hypomania, due to the actions of serotonin and dopamine on receptors throughout the central nervous system.